-Herewith a flow diagram from an editorial by Luen et al., demonstrating the potential clinical utility of residual cancer burden (RCB) and residual disease tumor-infiltrating lymphocytes in patients with residual disease after neoadjuvant chemotherapy for triple negative breast cancer.
-Future research questions are also proposed.
+For a flow diagram from an editorial by Luen et al., demonstrating the potential clinical utility and future research questions of residual cancer burden (RCB) and residual disease tumor-infiltrating lymphocytes in patients with residual disease after neoadjuvant chemotherapy for triple negative breast cancer, please click here.

 Herewith the link to both the RCB-calculator and the Open Access Guideline-paper to score TILs in the residual disease setting.

 Optimal Tissue Collection: the forewarned pathologist is the forearmed pathologist